-1. Lever 2.
-Hook 3.
-Red indicator 4.
-Button 5.
+1. Red indicator 2.
+Button 3.
 Battery cartridge

-Before removing the battery cartridge, lift the hook up and loosen the lever for depth adjustment to lower the tool base.
-Then slide the battery from the tool while sliding the button on the front of the cartridge.
+To remove the battery cartridge, slide it from the tool while sliding the button on the front of the cartridge.

 To install the battery cartridge, align the tongue on the battery cartridge with the groove in the housing and slip it into place.
 Insert it all the way until it locks in place with a little click.
 If you can see the red indicator on the upper side of the button, it is not locked completely.

 CAUTION: Always install the battery cartridge fully until the red indicator cannot be seen.
 If not, it may accidentally fall out of the tool, causing injury to you or someone around you.